 No major pest or disease issues are reported for Whipcord cedar.
 Pruning new growth to control size and to remove dead areas is the only maintenance these shrubs require.
 Whipcord cedars are hardy in USDA zones 5 to 7.

 Due to their slow-growing nature and unusual appearance, Whipcord western red cedar trees make excellent foundation plants.
 They are long lived, lasting 50 years or more.
-During their first ten years, they stay compact, rarely exceeding 2 feet (60 cm.) in height.
-And unlike some varieties of arborvitae, Whipcord cedars retain a pleasant bronze color throughout the winter for that year-round landscaping appeal.
+During their first ten years, they stay compact, rarely exceeding 2 feet (61 cm.) in height.
+Unlike some varieties of arborvitae, Whipcord cedars retain a pleasant bronze color throughout the winter for that year-round landscaping appeal.